 On the other hand, if you are looking for some serious QHD performance, then Nvidia should be your real choice.
 However, they come with a hefty price tag but they use more advanced technology overall.
 Nvidia graphic card generates less heat, consume less power and performs better at computing tasks.

-For now, AMD’s Radeon RX-series graphics cards offer more bang for your buck with affordable price.
+For now, AMD’s Radeon RX-series graphics cards offer more bang for your buck at affordable prices.
 On the other hand, Nvidia is dominating the GPU’s market with high-end and powerful graphics cards.

 Another important thing to look for is V-sync.
 As FreeSync is compatible with AMD and G-Sync is compatible with Nvidia, so you must ensure that your monitor is compatible with either of these technologies.
 These technologies will help with synchronizing the display with the attached graphics cards to reduce motion blur and elimination of ghosting.
 In the bottom line, AMD’s FreeSync is obviously the better choice than Nvidia’s G-Sync for those on a tighter budget.